-Looking at the block, you can see that it is essentially 4 repeats within the block, which all have been rotated 90° (don’t worry, I promise the pictures get better J ).
-So, lets break this down further and we have two different sewing options.
+Looking at the block, you can see that it is essentially 4 repeats within the block, which all have been rotated 90° (don’t worry, I promise the pictures get better).
+So lets break this down further and we have two different sewing options.

-Option 1 - with a GO!
+Option One – with a GO!
 Qube Mix and Match Set

-Taking the bottom left hand corner, we can see it as an easier assembly.
-It has now been broken down into series of squares and half square triangle’s (HST’s).
+Taking the bottom left-hand corner we can see it in an easier assembly.
+It has now been broken down into a series of squares and half square triangle’s (HST’s).
 This is easy enough – right?

-- Shape 7 is a parallelogram, which is along the same line as Shape 6.
-Italsoneed Shape 5 to complete the square, so you will need (8) Shape 7 and (16) Shape 5 to complete the finishedblock.
+Shape 7 is a parallelogram, which is along the same line as Shape 6.
+It also needs Shape 5 to complete the square, so you will need (8) Shape 7 and (16) Shape 5 to complete the finished block.

-Now remember our corner issue I spoke about earlier?
+Now, remember our corner issue I spoke about earlier?
 In the original photo, there was more background fabric between the point of the blue fabric and the pink corner piece.
-Unfortunately, we are not able to recreate that exactly with this system, but rather we have the blue point marrying up to the pink HST… and it looks great.
+Unfortunately, we are not able to create that with the system, but rather have the blue point marrying up to the pink HST… and it looks great.

 Option Two – with a GO!
 Qube Mix and Match Set and a Companion Set- Classic or Corner

 In the GO!
 Qube Companion Set – Corners or Classic, you have a Chisel, Shape 9.
 Shape 9 removes the need to sew (1) Shape 2 and (1) Shape 5 together, (and if you are anything like me, I like to have as few as seams as possible, particularly on a busy block like this!)
-I have replaced (6) of the pieces above with (3) Shape 9’s.
 Refer to picture below to see the difference.